Doctors Note Logo

 Facial Puffiness?
 Why Your Skin Is Swelling: Medically Approved Gua Sha Next Steps

-Red flags like trouble breathing, fever, severe pain, vision changes, or one sided, rapidly worsening, or persistent swelling need medical care.
-The full safety checklist, step by step gua sha technique, lifestyle fixes, and when to seek evaluation are detailed below.
+However, red flags require prompt medical attention, including trouble breathing, fever, severe pain, vision changes, or swelling that is one-sided, rapidly worsening, or persistent.
+Below, you'll find a complete safety checklist, step-by-step gua sha technique, lifestyle adjustments, and guidance on when to seek evaluation.

 answer background